 The District’s Office of Information Technology (OIT) is responsible for overseeing the local and wide-area networks (LAN and WAN) and computing devices and equipment.
 OIT also manages and implements the long-range technology plan, local and NYSED data warehousing as well as all systems related to classroom and administrative functions.

 Technology Vision for Education

-The use of technology in the South Colonie Central School District is meant to transform education and improve student performance, as envisioned in the New York State Learning Standards.
+The use of technology in the South Colonie Central School District is meant to transform education and improve student performance, as envisioned in the New York State and ISTE Learning Standards.

-A Technology Plan was developed for this district out of the strong belief, supported by research, that technology can significantly enhance the learning environment, increase staff productivity, and improve the teaching and learning process.
-Furthermore, technology is seen as a critical component for the preparation of our students.
-Our Technology Plan defines the vision and objectives for moving students forward into the 21st century.
+Our long-range technology plan was developed for the District out of the strong belief, supported by research, that technology can significantly enhance the learning environment, increase staff productivity, and improve the teaching and learning process.
+Furthermore, technology is seen as a critical component for the preparation of our students as 21st Century Learners.

-The use of technology tools in the district is focused on the development of higher level analyses, evaluation, communications, presentation and decision-making skills.
-Software tools and software applications are selected based on the need to increase student learning within and across the subject areas in order to prepare students for their future in the 21st century.
+The use of technology tools in the District is focused on developing our student’s ability to think critically, inspire creativity, collaborate with their peers and communicate effectively.
+Software and web-based applications are selected based on their ability to increase student learning within and across the subject areas in order to prepare students for their future in the 21st century.